Race equity work in cities

 - Normalize the topic of race through hosting facilitated conversations among city staff, elected leaders, and in the community (e.g. book or film and discussion events).

-- Identify local partners/community groups to engage in conversation about the experiences of people of color in the community.
+- Identify local BIPOC partners/community groups to engage in conversation about their experiences in the community.

 - Collect and analyze data on city services by race (e.g. geographic data on where park improvements have been made or where trees have been planted by the city).